zombodb/zombodb/TYPE-MAPPING.md

 ## Language-specific DOMAIN types

-As noted earlier, ZomboDB provide support for all of Elasticsearch's language analyzers, exposed as Postgres DOMAINs.
+As noted earlier, ZomboDB provides support for all of Elasticsearch's [language analyzers], exposed as Postgres DOMAINs.
 This allows you to create tables with columns of type `portuguese` or `thai`, for example.
 The complete set of language domains is: